Unit Guide for Daily Warm-Ups

 • Monday: What was McCarthyism?

-• Wednesday: What was the space race?
+• Wednesday: What was the space race and why did it matter?

 Week 2